 The new museum building, a 66,450-square-foot structure situated along the St. Petersburg waterfront, is a masterpiece in its own right.
 High-profile architect Yann Weymouth (who worked with I.M.
 Pei on the Louvre’s glass pyramid) created the design to pay homage to Dali’s free-flowing imagination.
 The structure represents the artist’s blend of classical and fantastical styles.

-Watch a video, see the new museum and learn more about Dali.
+Watch a video, see the layout and learn more about the Dali Museum here.

 St. Petersburg is alive with art galleries, sidewalk cafes and many other museums, including the Museum of Fine Arts.
 Wander through the vintage shops and one-of-a-kind boutiques along Central Avenue.
 Along Beach Drive, browse art and antique galleries, plus find great dining, coffee shops and more.

 Beach Drive is also home to the new Chihuly Collection - Morean Arts Center.
-This permanent exhibit displays the blown glass art work of world-renowned artist Dale Chihuly.
-The exhibit space was designed especially for the collection and includes pieces created specifically for the exhibit, as well as some of his traditional glass pieces.
+This permanent exhibit displays the blown glass artworks of world-renowned artist Dale Chihuly.
+The exhibit space was designed especially for the collection and includes pieces created specifically for the exhibit, as well as some of Chihuly's traditional glass pieces.